Hjorthmedh/RGCmorphology/ms/intro.md

 ## Experimental procedure

 All experimental procedures were approved by the Institutional Animal Care and Use Committee (IACUC) at the University California, San Diego.
-The following BAC transgenic mouse lines were used:  Calretinin-EGFP (CB2-GFP; [Huberman el al., 2008]), Homeobox d10-EGFP (Hoxd10-GFP; [Dhande et al., 2013]), Cadherin 3-EGFP (Cdh3-GFP; [Osterhout et al., 2011]), Dopamine receptor D4-EGFP (DRD4-GFP; [Rivlin-Etzion et al., 2011]) and thyrotropin-releasing hormone receptor-EGFP (TRHR-GFP; [Rivlin-Etzion et al., 2011]).
+The following BAC transgenic mouse lines were used:
+Calretinin-EGFP (CB2-GFP; [@Huberman2008-5a6]), Homeobox d10-EGFP
+[Hoxd10-GFP; @Dhande2013-vp], Cadherin 3-EGFP [Cdh3-GFP;
+@Osterhout2011-9b9], Dopamine receptor D4-EGFP [DRD4-GFP;
+@Rivlin-Etzion2011-ji] and thyrotropin-releasing hormone receptor-EGFP [TRHR-GFP; @Rivlin-Etzion2011-ji].

-Intracellular cell filling and immunostaining of the retina were performed using methods described in detail previously ([Beier et al., 2013]; [Dhande et al., 2013]; [Cruz-Martin et al., 2014]; [Osterhout et al., 2014]).
+Intracellular cell filling and immunostaining of the retina were performed using methods described in detail previously [@Beier2013-mc; @Dhande2013-vp; @Cruz-Martin2014-sf; @Osterhout2014-ko].
 Mice were anesthetized with isoflurane and the eyes were removed.
 Retinas were dissected and kept in an oxygenated (95% O~2~/ 5% CO~2~) solution of Ames’ medium (Sigma Cat # A1420), containing 23 mM NaHCO3.
 Single GFP+ RGCs were visualized under epifluorescence, and then targeted under DIC with electrodes made with borosilicate glass (Sutter instruments; 15-20 MΩ).
 Cells were filled with Alexa Fluor 555 hydrizide (Invitrogen Cat # A20501MP; 10 mM solution in 200 mM KCl), with the application of hyperpolarizing current pulses ranging between 0.1-0.9 nA, for 1-5 minutes.

-Retinas were then fixed for 1 hour in 4% paraformaldehyde (PFA), then washed with 1x phosphate buffered saline (PBS) and incubated for 1 hour at room temperature in a blocking solution consisting of 10% goat serum with 0.25 % Triton-X. The retinas were then incubated for 1 day at 4ºC with the following primary antibodies diluted in blocking solution: rabbit anti-GFP (1:1000, Invitrogen Cat # A6455).
+Retinas were then fixed for 1 hour in 4% paraformaldehyde (PFA), then washed with 1x phosphate buffered saline (PBS) and incubated for 1 hour at room temperature in a blocking solution consisting of 10% goat serum with 0.25 % Triton-X. The retinas were then incubated for 1 day at 4°C with the following primary antibodies diluted in blocking solution: rabbit anti-GFP (1:1000, Invitrogen Cat # A6455).
 Retinas were rinsed with PBS (3x, 30 minutes each), and incubated for 2 hours at room temperature with the following secondary antibodies:  Alexa Fluor 488 goat anti-rabbit (1:1000, Life Technologies Cat# A11034).
 Sections were rinsed with PBS (3x, 30 minutes each) and mounted onto glass slides and coverslipped with Prolong Gold containing DAPI (Invitrogen P36931).

 RGCs were imaged with a laser scanning confocal microscope (Zeiss LSM 710 or 780), using a LD C-Apochromat 40X/1.1 water immersion objective